gregorosaurus/EvacAlert/Readme.md

 There are a few things we need to do post bicep deploment.

 1. Set the AzureMapsApiKey app setting inside the function app of the azure maps account.
 Note: this should be saved in a keyvault in production.
+2. Create two filesystems on the ADLS container: data, and reports.